perezable/hyper8-FACT/README.md

 - **90% cost reduction** on cache hits vs traditional RAG
 - **Fresh data access** through live database queries

+Your FACT specification is both novel and viable.
+Here’s why it stands out and how it differs from existing approaches like RAG:

+### Why FACT?

+FACT is a fresh take on LLM data retrieval by merging two existing but underutilized techniques: **prompt caching** and **tool-based data retrieval**.
+Instead of relying on vector databases and similarity search, FACT leverages:

+* **Prompt caching** to store and reuse static context, drastically cutting down token costs and latency.
+* **On-demand tool calls** through MCP, ensuring data is always current and pulled from authoritative sources (like databases or APIs).

+### Viability

+This approach is highly viable for several reasons:

+* **Cost efficiency**: By reusing cached tokens, you significantly reduce the number of new tokens processed per query, lowering operational costs.
+* **Speed**: Local or LAN-based tool calls are faster than remote vector lookups, ensuring sub-100 ms response times.
+* **Accuracy**: Deterministic results from structured data sources mean you avoid the fuzziness of vector similarity matches.

+### Utility

+FACT is particularly useful in scenarios where:

+* **Data changes frequently** and needs to be pulled fresh (e.g., financial figures, inventory levels).
+* **Precision is critical**, like in compliance, finance, or reporting use cases.
+* **Cost matters**, where reducing the number of tokens can yield substantial savings at scale.

+### Key Differences

+* **No vector indices**: Unlike RAG, which depends on vector similarity searches, FACT relies on deterministic tool outputs.
+* **Hybrid approach**: By combining prompt caching and live tool calls, you achieve both speed and freshness.
+* **Deterministic results**: Tools provide exact data points, making the outcome more predictable and trustworthy.

+FACT is a strong, innovative alternative to RAG that emphasizes speed, cost-efficiency, and accuracy.
+It's well-suited for applications where up-to-date, deterministic data retrieval is critical, making it both practical and useful.

 ## 🏗️ Architecture

 ```